system76/system76-ee/Power_Testing_Instructions.md

 ### II.
 Short Idle
 1. Turn on machine and log in.
 Make sure all windows are closed.
-2. Let the machine idle for a couple of minutes such that the DUT reaches a steady state.
+2. Let the machine idle for a 5 minutes such that the DUT reaches a steady state.
 3. Run 9801-logger.jl to collect at least 5 minutes (300sec) of data.
 Make sure the screen never dims or goes blank during data collection.

 ### III.
 Long Idle
 1. Let the screen go blank (do not force it).
-2. After a couple of minutes, run 9801-logger.jl again to collect at least 5 minutes of data.
+2. After 5 minutes (20min into the test), run 9801-logger.jl again to collect at least 5 minutes of data.
 Make sure the DUT does not suspend during data collection.

 ### IV.
 Sleep/Suspend
 1. Let the DUT suspend (do not force it).
-2. After a couple of minutes run 9801-logger.jl again to collect at least 5 minutes of data.
+2. Within a minute of suspending, run 9801-logger.jl again to collect at least 5 minutes of data.
 Make sure the DUT does not wake during data collection.

 ### V. Off
 1. Wake the DUT and command it to power off.
-2. After a couple of minutes, run 9801-logger.jl again to collect at least 5 minutes of data.
+2. After powering off, run 9801-logger.jl again to collect at least 5 minutes of data.